Passenger arrivals index – Fact sheet 220

 What is the Passenger arrivals index?

 The Passenger arrivals index is an online database that includes the names from passenger lists in the National Archives series K269, Inward passenger manifests for ships and aircraft arriving at Fremantle, Perth Airport and outports, chronological series, 1898–1978.
 Listing of the names from passenger lists was undertaken as a project under the Commonwealth government's Work for the Dole program.
 The database is available in all National Archives reading rooms and on this website.

 The index was launched in February 2003.
-At December 2008 it included names from passenger lists for the period 1 January 1921 to 15 January 1950.
-The current coverage of the index can be found at the top and bottom of the 'Index to passenger arrivals’ screen.
-This will be updated if further index entries are loaded.
+At March 2014 it included over 1 million names from passenger lists for the period 1 January 1921 to 31 March 1951.
+The current coverage of the index can be found at the top of the 'Index to passenger arrivals’ screen.

 The index is useful to those undertaking family history research because the passenger lists lodged in Fremantle included all passengers disembarking in Fremantle, and usually passengers travelling on to other Australian ports (such as Melbourne or Sydney) or overseas ports (such as Auckland or Colombo).